konflux-ci/release-service-catalog/tasks/add-fbc-contribution/README.md

 | binaryImage    | binaryImage value updated by update-ocp-tag task                          | No       |                      |
 | fromIndex      | fromIndex value updated by update-ocp-tag task                            | No       |                      |

+## changes in 1.5.0
+- add the result `buildTimestamp` to be used in the downstream tasks

 ## changes in 1.4.0
 - add the possibility of setting a stagedIndex tag